SeanBunch/Eve-API/README.md

 2. Added error handling and started working on api.
  No search logic just yet but geting the api plugged in then the search logic.
 I think search logic will be handled in the SQL query.
 So first I need the onClick/submit to make an API call to my server with the data from the user input and then the search logic (I think in SQL) once I have the user input data routed and passed to the server.

+ # update 3/20/2023

+ Now app will take user input and make an SQL querry on the database and list the results in the item list.
+I want to create a limited sized window and a scroll bar to review search results.
+When the user clicks an item name form the item list an API call for that item need to be made and the reuslts displayed on the buyers window and seller window.

 ## Mmm...